davide-marino00/PBI_DOCS/refac.md

 			    0
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named 'Approved_With_V_Z'.
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `Approved_With_V_Z`.
 Here's a breakdown of what it does in simple business terms:

 1. **Purpose**: The calculated column determines whether a timesheet is considered "approved" based on specific criteria.

 2. **Conditions**: The code checks two main conditions:
-   - **First Condition**: It checks if the column `[Approved]` is marked as `TRUE()`.
+   - **Condition 1**: It checks if the `Approved` column is marked as `TRUE`.
 This means that if the timesheet has been officially approved, it meets the criteria.
-   - **Second Condition**: It checks if the `TimesheetCode` from the `vw_Timesheet` table is either "V" or "Z".
-This means that even if the timesheet is not marked as approved, it will still be considered approved if it has one of these specific codes.
+   - **Condition 2**: It checks if the `TimesheetCode` is either "V" or "Z".
+These codes likely represent specific types of timesheets that are automatically considered approved regardless of the `Approved` status.

 3. **Output**:
-   - If either of the conditions is met (the timesheet is approved or has a code of "V" or "Z"), the calculated column will return a value of `1`.
+   - If either of the conditions is met (the timesheet is approved or the code is "V" or "Z"), the calculated column will return a value of `1`.
 This indicates that the timesheet is approved.
-   - If neither condition is met, it will return a value of `0`, indicating that the timesheet is not approved.
+   - If neither condition is met, it returns a value of `0`, indicating that the timesheet is not approved.

-In summary, this DAX expression effectively flags timesheets as approved if they are either officially approved or have a specific code ("V" or "Z").
+In summary, this DAX expression effectively flags timesheets as approved (1) or not approved (0) based on whether they are explicitly approved or fall under specific codes (V or Z).
 This helps in easily identifying which timesheets can be considered approved for further processing or reporting.

 **`BillableDep`** (`string`)

-- **Description:** The 'BillableDep' column identifies the department associated with billable hours recorded in the timesheet, facilitating accurate billing and departmental cost tracking.
+- **Description:** The 'BillableDep' column identifies the department associated with billable hours recorded in the timesheet, facilitating accurate cost allocation and departmental budgeting.
 - **DAX Expression:**
 ```dax
 IF(